terminaldweller/mutator/README.md

 The XML Misra-C report uses [TinyXML-2](https://github.com/leethomason/tinyxml2).
 It is lighweight and fast and the license suits the mutator project.<br/>

 ### Feedback
-If you run into an issue please raise one here or just contact me with proper information(including source code that causes the issue if there is any) .<br/>
+If you run into an issue please raise one here or just contact me with proper information(including source code that causes the issue if there is any).<br/>

 ### Future Features
 * Misra-c:2012 check support<br/>
 * Support for JSON report output<br/>
+* Ability to turn off some rule checks<br/>

 ###Support
 Well, I don't have the Misra-C:2012 Document.
 If you or your organization/company are willing to donate a copy to mutator, hit me up.<br/>
+If the company/organization you represent wants to sponsor mutator, let me know.<br/>
+#### Testers are always welcome.
+If you are interested, let me know.
+Testing mutator is as important, if not more, than implementing it.<br/>